 Triaxx collateralized-debt obligations objected to the $8.7 billion settlement proposed by Residential Capital LLC to compromise claims for including substandard mortgages into 392 securitization trusts sold between 2004 and 2007.

 The securitization trusts being offered the settlement represent 1.6 million mortgages with $221 billion in original principal balances, ResCap said when proposing the accord earlier this month.

 Triaxx filed papers yesterday objecting to the settlement, saying it owns $637 million in face amount of certificates issued by 20 of the trusts.
 Triaxx contends the settlement is unfair because it assumes securities in all the trusts were equally risky.

-ResCap, the mortgage-servicing subsidiary of non-bankrupt Ally Financial Inc. (ALLY), said it negotiated the settlement with holders of 25 percent of the securities issued by 328 of the trusts.
+ResCap, the mortgage-servicing subsidiary of non-bankrupt Ally Financial Inc. (ALLY:US), said it negotiated the settlement with holders of 25 percent of the securities issued by 328 of the trusts.

 Triaxx explained how it intentionally invested in trusts with the highest-quality mortgages.
 They were less risky than others with lower-quality mortgages.
 Therefore, Triaxx says it’s improper for the settlement to assume that all investors incurred similar damages and took on equal risk.